raymondli1135/Amazon-Alexa-Schoology-project/README.md

 Invocation Name: A name for your custom skill.
 A name for the skill is needed in order for the Alexa to recognize when to trigger such skill.

 Intents/Utterances: An intent is a specific action the you want to achieve with the skill.
 Utterances are what triggers the action to be played.
 For this project, the intent would be searching for an assignment on a particular day.
 An example utterance would be, "What do I have on Monday?"

+Build Model: Builds the current version of your skill.
+Whenever a change is made, you must re-build the model.

+Endpoints: An url that points to the server that performs the skill.
+The url is generated through Zappa.
+## Selenium
+Selenium is a Python package that can simulate the the process of web browsing and data extraction.
+Using this package, we can simulate the process of logging on to Schoology and finding upcoming assignments.
+We can use Selenium to collect the assignments for each particular day.

+## Boto3
+Boto3 is a Python package that allows information to be stored in S3 (Simple Cloud Storage System).
+This acts as a database where we can store the inforamtion collected from selenium.

+## Cronjob